dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 </ContentPage>
 ```

 Notice that assigning a handler to an event has the same syntax as assigning a value to a property.
-In addition, for the `ValueChanged` event handler of the `Slider` to use the `Label` to display the current value, the handler needs to reference that object from code.
+In addition, for the `ValueChanged` event handler of the <xref:Microsoft.Maui.Controls.Slider> to use the `Label` to display the current value, the handler needs to reference that object from code.
 Therefore, the `Label` needs a name, which is specified with the `x:Name` attribute.
 The `x` prefix of the `x:Name` attribute indicates that this attribute is intrinsic to XAML.
 The name you assign to the `x:Name` attribute has the same rules as C# variable names.
 For example, it must begin with a letter or underscore and contain no embedded spaces.

-The `ValueChanged` event handler can now set the `Label` to display the new `Slider` value, which is available from the event arguments:
+The `ValueChanged` event handler can now set the `Label` to display the new <xref:Microsoft.Maui.Controls.Slider> value, which is available from the event arguments:

 ```csharp
 void OnSliderValueChanged(object sender, ValueChangedEventArgs args)